jack-avery/rasbot/README.md

 Joined #raspy_on_osu!
 (57511738)
 ```

 > You will be asked about telemetry when you first start rasbot.
-I would appreciate at least error reporting so I can fix bugs.
-All errors are reported anonymously.
+I would appreciate at least error reporting so I can fix bugs. <br/>
+> **All telemetry is completely anonymous.** You can see exactly what is sent [here](https://github.com/jack-avery/rasbot/blob/main/src/telemetry.py).

 > rasbot checks for and performs updates automatically with each start and will let you know if one is ready! <br/>
 > You can disable auto-update checking and notifications **entirely** in `update.py`.